 Home radiators distribute steam or hot water through a series of coiled pipes called fins.
 The fins are made of cast iron or another material that easily conducts heat.
 The heat transfers from the steam or water to the cast iron and then transfers to the air around the pipes.

 The air in a room naturally circulates past the radiator without the need for a fan, thanks to the density differences between cold and warm air.
 As warm air rises away from the radiator, cooler air is pulled from the floor-level alongside the warm radiator.

 The steam or water inside the radiator coils cools off as the heat transfers to the air.
-The resulting cool water is recycled back to the boiler, where it's heated (typically via a gas burner) and redistributed to the radiators.
+The resulting cool water is recycled back to the boiler, where it's heated (typically via a gas or oil burner) and redistributed to the radiators.
 If you've ever noticed that your home's radiators are "crooked," it's actually by design.
-The radiator slopes downward to help the cool water travel back to the boiler via gravity.
+The radiator in a steam system slopes downward to help the condensate travel back to the boiler via gravity.